angband/angband/docs/playing.rst

 Some commands can be executed a fixed number of times by preceding them with a count.
-Counted commands will execute until the count expires, until you type any character, or until something significant happens, such as being attacked.
+Counted commands will execute until the count expires, until you type any character, or until
+:ref:`something significant happens <disturb-player>`, such as being attacked.
 Thus, a counted command doesn't work to attack another creature.
 While the command is being repeated, the number of times left to be repeated will flash by on the line at the bottom of the screen.